 On the other hand, the high rate of allergy or sensitivity to dairy and lactose intolerance is believed to be caused by pasteurization.
 Pasteurized milk is highly allergenic because the process of pasteurization strips away crucial enzymes and bacteria that assist with digestion and assimilation.
 Raw dairy, which contains these enzymes and bacteria, is more compatible with the human gut and the lactose intolerant can drink raw milk without any digestive problems because of these enzymes and bacteria being present.
 An important enzyme called phosphatase is also destroyed through the pasteurization process, which inhibits your body’s ability to absorb calcium.
 Unpasteurized milk contains more than 120 different strains of beneficial bacteria, as well as the prebiotics to keep them alive.
 It was bringing cattle into confinement, subjecting them to unsanitary living conditions and milking procedures that resulted in the need for a pasteurization procedure.
-When cattle was free-range, this problem didn’t exist and people enjoyed the full-benefits of raw dairy.
+When cattle were free-range, this problem didn’t exist and people enjoyed the full benefits of raw dairy.

 Butter is unique in that the pasteurization process does not destroy its fat-soluble vitamins.
 Butter is one of the best sources for true vitamin A that you can find, because it is more easily absorbed and utilized than any other source, which plays a vital role in the adrenal glands, brain, nervous system, bones and many functions like vision, and it is an excellent source of vitamin D, K and E. It is also a good source of arachidonic acid, a fatty acid that is vital for healthy brain function and production of prostaglandins (important hormone-like compounds that regulate many different functions in the body like healing tissue that is damaged or infected, blood flow, clotting, inflammation, and contraction and relaxation of smooth muscle tissue, ovulation, menstruation and labor).